First-Year Student Scholarships

-Gonzaga also offers opportunities for special, merit-based scholarships for prospective students that require a separate application.
-Click here for a list of scholarships opportunities for prospective Gonzaga students.
-You can also access our Outside Scholarship Database to search for additional opportunities.
+Gonzaga also offers opportunities for special, merit-based scholarships for first-year students that require a separate application.
+The application and additional information can be found on the Scholarship Opportunities Webpage.
+First-year students are also encouraged to use the Outside Scholarship Database to search for additional opportunities.

 Continuing StudentsMost Gonzaga scholarships for continuing students are offered through the specific departments of study.
 Continuing students are encouraged to check with their academic advisor or department chair for merit-based scholarship opportunities.
 These scholarships usually require a separate application.
 Other opportunities are occasionally listed in Morning Mail when the Financial Aid Office is notified of these opportunities.